 The first patient treated at MD Anderson with proton therapy had prostate cancer and started treatment in 2006.
-Since then we have treated nearly 2,100 men who have prostate cancer with proton therapy.
+Since then we have treated thousands of men who have prostate cancer with proton therapy.

 About Prostate Cancer

 Prostate cancer is the second leading cause of cancer death in men in the U.S., but there is good news.
-If detected early, prostate cancer has a 5-year survival rate of nearly 99%.
+If detected early, prostate cancer has a five-year survival rate of nearly 99%.

 Prostate cancer occurs when cells in the prostate (a gland in the male reproductive system found below the bladder in front of the rectum) grow and multiply uncontrollably, damaging surrounding tissue and interfering with the normal function of the prostate.
 The cancer cells can then spread to other parts of the body.

 While surgery and radiation therapy may have similar outcomes for early-stage prostate cancer, radiation therapy is the primary option for locally advanced prostate cancer and can also be used for localized prostate cancer.
 For larger or more aggressive tumors, radiation therapy may be used in combination with hormone therapy.
 At MD Anderson, patients have the option to choose a newer and more precise form of radiation therapy called proton therapy.

 Benefits of Proton Therapy for Prostate Cancer